 Closed: Mondays & new year’s holidays

-Access: Ueno park is one-minute walk from JR Ueno station; the best exit is Ueno Koen exit.
+Access: Ueno park is a one-minute walk from JR Ueno station; the best exit is Ueno Koen exit.

 Admission: ¥500 yen